firstandthird/scroll-triggers/README.md

 * Add a class when an element comes into view (great for animations)
 * Set an image when an element comes into view (great for lazy loading)
+* Set the width of an element based on scroll % (great for scroll progress bars)
 * API for both HTML and Javascript

 ## Install